Ralph and Terry Kovel: Ralph Kovel

 Ralph Kovel (/koʊˈvɛl'/) was born in Milwaukee, Wisconsin, in 1920.
 His family moved to Paducah, Kentucky, then Cleveland, Ohio, in the 1930s.
 He graduated from Cleveland Heights High School, then attended Ohio State University.
 He joined the United States Coast Guard during World War II.
 In 1950 he married Terry Horvitz.
 Their children are Lee Kovel and Kim Kovel.
 He started his writing career with Terry in 1953 (see section Ralph and Terry Kovel).
 In the 1950s, he was in the export-import business and imported a variety of things, including the Lambretta motor scooter, the new bikini bathing suits European women were wearing, and specialty food products.
 He didn't like the constant travel, so he started his own business as a food broker, representing packaged foods and other products to grocery-store chains, and fast-food restaurants.
 He represented many of the new frozen food lines, like Stouffers, specialty items like Sweet and Low packets, and even live, bare-root fruit trees.
 Ralph sold McDonald's fresh potatoes in 1956 by the carload when hamburgers were 15 cents and the chain said they would never use frozen French fries.
 He bought a small salad dressing company in Cleveland named Sar-a-Lee and soon was selling custom-made dressings to major fast-food chains for their newly popular salad bars.
 In 1987 his company was purchased Sara Lee Corporation. and he became a senior vice president in the foods division.

-In 1970 Ralph started U.S. Brands, Inc., a fulfillment company that did packaging and handling for the Kovels books and newsletters as well as for many other businesses.
+In 1970 Ralph started U.S. Brands, Inc., a fulfillment company that did packaging and handling for the Kovel's books and newsletters as well as for many other businesses.
 He became part owner of an innovative aquaculture shrimp farm in the Bahamas in 1996.
-Ralph continued working until the week before his final illness.
-He died in August 2008.

 Ralph was a salesman, an innovator, and an entrepreneur.
 He patented a dripless aluminum teabag called the teastir, and made an instant silver polish.
 When his children chewed the paper straws in their milkshakes, he developed the first plastic straw for McDonald's by using the outer part of a plastic clothes line.
 He was a dedicated volunteer, working as a group leader and board member at a settlement house, a volunteer for public television, and a committee member for the Cleveland United Appeal.
 He even helped plan and cook fundraising spaghetti dinners.